treyescan/dynamic-aoi-toolkit/README.md

 ## Task Preparation

 In order to use this toolkit, a task video must be prepared.
-Videos can be shot in any video dimensions, resolution and frame rate.
+Videos can be created in any video dimensions, resolution and frame rate.
 Just make sure to change the values for `total_surface_width`, `total_surface_height` and `frame_rate` in [__constants.py](/__constants.py).
+The distance from eyes to screen: `distance_to_screen` and resolution of the screens: `ppi` should also be entered.

-When editing the task video, make sure to put apriltags on the borders of the video. `border_apriltags.py` can be used for this purpose ([5.
+When preparing the task video, make sure to place apriltags on the borders of the video. `border_apriltags.py` can be used for this purpose ([5.
 Apriltags overlay on video](#5-apriltags-overlay-on-video)).
-Make sure that the appearance of these apriltags marks the beginning of the task as the dummy surface in Pupil Labs Capture.
+The appearance of these apriltags marks the beginning of the task as the dummy surface in Pupil Capture.
+This should be defined in Pupil Capture.

-Surfaces should also be defined in Pupil Labs Capture.
+Screen surfaces should also be defined in Pupil Labs Capture.
 The number of surfaces and the x-coordinate bounds of the surfaces can be entered in `__constants.py`.
+This information is necessary when combining the surface files to one gaze position file in [AOI Hit detection](#4-aoi-hit-detection).

 Finally, we decided to put an apriltag in between each scene to track the synchronization.
-This should be a unique apriltag not used in different parts of the video.
-The synchronization surface on this apriltag can also be defined within Pupil Labs Capture.
+This should be a unique apriltag not used as one of the border apriltags.
+The surface on this apriltag can also be defined within Pupil Labs Capture.
 Make sure to note the beginning and ending frame number of appearance in [data/videos/start_end_frames/synchronization/task1.json](/data/videos/start_end_frames/synchronization/task1.json)

 ## Usage